 The Exceptional Service Award recognizes staff members in Office of Research units for important contributions to the university’s research mission through exceptional performance and by going beyond the ordinary fulfillment of position duties.

-Senior project representative, Office of Research and Sponsored Projects (ORSP)
+Project Manager, International Security and Compliance, Office of Research and Sponsored Projects (ORSP)

 The Research Administrator Recognition Award recognizes research administrators in any unit across campus, and honors exemplary service to the research community over a number of years.